 Particularly in the earlier years, that means retirees often aren’t running down their savings and feel that they can cover unexpected expenses and, in particular, leave an inheritance.
 While that is their choice, it doesn’t mean that it should be encouraged by government policy.
 “Superannuation is intended to fund living standards of retirees, not to accumulate wealth to pass to future generations,” is how the report puts it.
 And because inheritances are not distributed equally, it adds, they increase inequity in the next generation.

 Many developed countries have some form of inheritance or wealth tax.
 Australia has none.
 To the contrary, we have a form of reverse wealth tax, with taxpayers subsidising inheritances via the super system.
 The bigger the amount, the bigger the subsidy.

 The super guarantee should not be increased without first making the tax concessions fairer.
-To do so would mean shovelling even more taxpayer subsidies to higher-income earners, largely paid for by the taxes of lower-income earners, many of whom benefit little from the system but are compelled to put money aside that could be better used to meet their present-day needs. •
+Otherwise, higher-income earners will receive even bigger taxpayer subsidies — largely paid for by the taxes of lower-income earners, many of whom benefit little from the system but are compelled to put money aside that could be better used to meet their present-day needs. •